allenoleary/allenoleary.github.io/about.md

 ## Round 1: Writing and drama

 As an upstart 17 year old I did the infamous Creative Writing course at Victoria University with Bill Manhire.
-I got an A for my potry portfolio which meant quite a lot a the time, being so young.
+I got an A for my poetry portfolio which meant quite a lot a the time, being so young.
 But then I lost confidence and never really tried to get any poetry published.

 I also had the drama bug and, while I was attending University in Wellington and Dunedin, managed to fit a little bit of coursework around a frenetic schedule of theatre making.
 This was a not a great way to get good marks or finish a degree.
 The one year I decided to limit my acting I got straight As across my arts courses but my heart wasn't in it and I never finished my degree.